-Put processes in place to regularly monitor and review the implementation of physical distancing measures to ensure they remain effective.
+You should put processes in place to regularly monitor and review the implementation of physical distancing measures to ensure they remain effective.

-If physical distancing measures introduce new health and safety risks (e.g. because they impact communication), you need to manage those risks too.
+If physical distancing measures introduce new health and safety risks (e.g. because they impact communication), you need to identify and manage those risks too.

-The Safe Work Australia website has links to a range of posters and resources to help remind workers and others of the risks of COVID-19 and the measures that are necessary to stop its spread..
-These posters can be placed in client-facing work environments (e.g. workplace entrances, including farm gates).
+The Safe Work Australia website has links to a range of posters and resources to help remind workers and others of the risks of COVID-19 and the measures that are necessary to stop its spread.
+These posters can be placed in client-facing work environments (e.g. workplace entrances, buses, platforms).